jbowkett/CV/README.md

-* The role involved implementing the data requirements from the lead quant to extract data from sources such as S&P Compustat, web pages, individual researchers and online public document libraries (e.g. SEC) and cleaning the data to present it in a consistent format so the data may be input into the quant's statistical models/simulations (e.g. Monte Carlo), and ultimately used to make trading decisions.
+* The role involved implementing the data requirements from the lead quant to extract data from sources such as S&P Compustat, web pages, individual researchers and online public document libraries (e.g. SEC) and cleaning the data to present it in a consistent format so it may be input into the quant's statistical models/simulations (e.g. Monte Carlo), and ultimately used to make trading decisions.
 * All code was implemented in Java 6 with a SQLServer 2005 data warehouse (around 400 GB) and designed to be highly modular using constructor injection for ease of testing and component reuse.
-* Designed and implemented a highly-configurable custom ETL tool using Java (first version implemented in Ruby), allowing for quick and easy development and deployment of new datafeeds.
+* Designed and implemented a highly-configurable custom ETL tool using Java, allowing for quick and easy development and deployment of new datafeeds.
   The ETL tool was responsible for downloading feed files (over http(s) or ftp), transforming them and then loading them into the main data warehouse from such institutions as the SEC and USPTO.
-  Incorporating Xstream 1.3, reflection, xslt, commons-net 2.0.
+Incorporating Xstream, reflection, xslt, Apache commons-net.
 * Created Tomcat 7 web applications for accessing and analysing data from the main SQL Server data warehouse.
 Incorporating the following
-  technologies: Spring 3.0.6, Stripes 1.5.6, Shiro 1.1.0, JSP 2.1, JSTL 1.2,
-  Infinispan 5.1, Java.nio Memory mapped files, CSS, JQuery 1.6.1,
-  Highcharts 2.1.8, JQueryBlockUI, DisplayTag, Ajax.
+  technologies: Spring 3, Stripes, Shiro, JSP 2, JSTL, Infinispan 5, Java.nio Memory mapped files, CSS, JQuery, Highcharts 2, JQueryBlockUI, DisplayTag, Ajax.
 * Created a custom research tool for users to research company information in a structured manner, and parse required details out of web pages automatically.
 This was later adapted to use Java Webstart so users could work offsite.
-Incorporating JExplorer 2.5 (earlier versions used JDIC).
+Incorporating JExplorer 2 (earlier versions used JDIC).
   (Since leaving, I have implemented an open source custom proxy server to enable augmented browsing that would obviate the need for a custom browser component)